BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 #### No talking when hiding in shadows

-Silence joinable NPC "hidden in shadows" sound (for example, Yoshimo's "All the world is blind to my passage").
+Silence joinable NPC "hidden in shadows" sound (for example, Yoshimo's "All the world is blind to my passing").
 It quickly gets annoying if you use thief scout script.

 #### Make NPC soundsets available to PC